influxdata/docs-v2/content/v2.0/write-data/_index.md

 The bucket must belong to the specified organization.

 ### Precision
+The precision of timestamps provided in the line protocol.
+Default timestamp precision is in nanoseconds.

-_Optional_ – If the precision of the timestamps in your [Line Protocol](#line-protocol) is anything other than nanoseconds (ns), specify the precision.
+If the precision of the timestamps is anything other than nanoseconds (ns), you must specify the precision in your write request.
 InfluxDB accepts the following precisions:

 - `ns` - Nanoseconds